se-edu/addressbook-level3/docs/tutorials/AddRemark.md

 ## Change `RemarkCommand` to throw an exception

 While we have successfully printed a message to `ResultDisplay`, the command does not do what it is supposed to do.
-Let’s change the command to throw an `CommandException` to accurately reflect that our command is still a work in progress.
+Let’s change the command to throw a `CommandException` to accurately reflect that our command is still a work in progress.

 ![The relationship between RemarkCommand and Command](../images/add-remark/CommandInterface.png)